YANJINI/YANJINI.github.io/_posts/2023-02-17-Why-differentiate-for-optimization.md

 ---
 title: Why Differentiation for Optimization?
 subtitle: Optimization involves finding the minimum or maximum of unknown functions, and is closely related to differentiation.
-I explore the connection between differentiation and optimization by deriving the so-called First Order Condition (FOC) and Second Order Condition (SOC) from Taylor series.
+I explore the connection between differentiation and optimization by deriving the so-called First Order Condition (FOC) and Complete Second Order Condition (CSOC) from Taylor series.
 layout: default
 date: 2023-03-26
 keywords: blogging, writing, project